-This was the first time I saw a Casio brand watch and was understandably awed by its appearance.
+This was the first time I saw a Casio brand watch, and I was understandably awed by its appearance.
 This is in no small part due to the excellent finish of this watch.
-Turning steel into a mirror polish is no small feat, and while there are watch companies willing to charge thousands of dollars for this level of finish, Casio only charges them in the hundreds of dollars.
+Turning steel into a mirror polish is no small feat, and while watch companies are willing to charge thousands of dollars for this level of finish, Casio only sets them in the hundreds of dollars.

-The superior material extends to the interior of the watch, giving it a brilliant blue sunburst dial that works with light while hiding the solar cell, accentuated by mirror-polished-edged hands and indexes, giving it a knife-like appearance.
+The superior material extends to the watch’s interior, giving it a brilliant blue sunburst dial that works with light while hiding the solar cell, accentuated by mirror-polished-edged hands and indexes, giving it a knife-like appearance.

 The watch is also very accurate.
-Not only because of its quartz movement, this watch corrects itself automatically by synchronizing to a multi-band atomic clock signal or to your mobile device’s Bluetooth, allowing the watch to set itself based on the GPS time.
+Not only because of its quartz movement, but this watch also corrects itself automatically by synchronizing to a multi-band atomic clock signal or your mobile device’s Bluetooth, allowing the watch to set itself based on the GPS time.

 The app also lets you check your watch’s battery life, self-correction frequency, set time zone, and more.
-Finally, for a particularly stylish watch, the Oceanus has a fantastic luminosity of long-lasting markers and is an ice blue color that goes well with the color of the dial.
+Finally, the Oceanus has a fantastic luminosity of long-lasting markers for an exceptionally stylish watch.
+It is an ice blue colour that goes well with the colour of the dial.

-Despite all these amazing details, fantastic technology and dazzling design, the Casio Oceanus is not going to impress anyone.
-Because it says “Casio” on the dial.
-Unfortunately, people will obsess over the fact that they bought a few hundred-dollar watches.
+Despite all these unique details, fantastic technology and dazzling design, the Casio Oceanus will not impress anyone.
+Because it says “Casio” on the dial, unfortunately, people will obsess over the fact that they bought a few hundred-dollar watches.

 This is a watch that’s hard to complain about.
-So the reason I expressed my dissatisfaction was people will judge your watch because it says Casio.
-This is a great watch and that’s why it’s included in our list of the best comprehensive solar watches of 2023.
+So I expressed my dissatisfaction because it says Casio, people will judge your watch.
+This is a great watch, and that’s why it’s included in our list of the best comprehensive solar watches of 2024.

 3. Garmin Instinct Solar Watch

 Garmin Instinct Solar Watch is a GPS-enabled smartwatch designed to withstand the harshest conditions and outlast other smartwatches.
-Equipped with solar charging technology, this watch can provide unprecedented battery life for those exploring in the sun.
+This watch is equipped with solar charging technology and can provide unprecedented battery life for those exploring the sun.
 The Instinct Solar Watch offers up to 54 days of battery life in smartwatch mode.
 This is a significant increase compared to other smartwatches that require frequent charging.